johnsetzer3/Disease_Prediction/README.md

 Our team will transition roles during the different segments of the project.
 We have five group members so we will have multiple people within one role.

 Square: The Team member in the square role will be responsible for the repository.
 John will be the team member responsible for the GitHub repository.
-He created our repository and is handling merging branches to the main branch..
+He created our repository and is handling merging branches to the main branch.

 Triangle: The member in the triangle role will create a mockup of a machine learning model.
 Frank created a diagram that shows how Code Blue's machine learning model will work concurrently with the rest of the project steps.